 Exercise Physiology

 Abstract

-Purpose: This meta-analysis aims to compare the effects of aerobic, isometric, and resistance exercises on visual acuity and eye health in the elderly population.
-With the aging population at increased risk of ocular conditions such as glaucoma, age-related macular degeneration (AMD), and diabetic retinopathy, ...
+Purpose: With the aging population facing an increased risk of ocular conditions such as glaucoma, age-related macular degeneration (AMD), and diabetic retinopathy, finding non-invasive methods to support eye health is essential.
+This meta-analysis aims to compare the effects of aerobic, isometric, and ...
 Read More

+Exercise Physiology